Balochistan football team: History

-From 1948 till 2003, the team competed at the National Football Championship, the premier football competition of Pakistan from 1948 till 2003.
+The team competed at the National Football Championship, the premier football competition of Pakistan from 1948 till 2003.
 With 3 titles, Balochistan is the fifth most successful team of the competition.
 On occasions, the team has played under different names, such as Balochistan Red in 1950 and 1975.
-The team had services of several notable players of Pakistan such as Qayyum Changezi and Muhammad Ali Shah.
+The team had services of several notable players of Pakistan such as Qayyum Changezi, Abdul Wahid Durrani, Taj Mohammad Sr., Taj Mohammad Jr., Muhammad Zaman Shah and Muhammad Ali Shah.

+In April 1952, during the Iran national team visit to Pakistan, Balochistan played against the visitors in Quetta, losing 1–3.

-At the National Games Football, the team has won one gold in 1986.
+At the National Games, the team has won one gold in 1986.

 In 2010, the provincial teams including Balochistan competed in the 2010 KPT-PFF Cup, a cup competition organised by the Pakistan Football Federation featuring provincial and departmental teams, similar to the previous National Championship.